mackankowski/front.jit/src/lectures/immutability/README.md

 There are two ways to clone an object in Javascript:

-- Shallow copy: means that only the first level of the object is copied.
+- Shallow copy: the only first level of the object is copied.
 Deeper levels are referenced.
-- Deep copy: means that all levels of the object are copied.
-This is a true copy of the object.
+- Deep copy: all levels of the object are copied.

-Shallow copies are a lot faster than deep copies
+Shallow copies are a lot faster than deep copies.

 #### Shallow clone methods

-- Object.assign() / spread operator
+- `Object.assign()` / spread operator (`...`)

 #### Deep clone methods